savf/gatekeeper-bot/README.md

 # Gatekeeper bot
 This Telegram bot automatically prevents new users from posting anything.
 It also uses an inline keyboard which the newly joined user can use to prove that he/she is not a robot.
+The original code was written by [Juhannuspukki](https://github.com/Juhannuspukki) and can be found here: [github.com/Juhannuspukki/gatekeeper-bot](https://github.com/Juhannuspukki/gatekeeper-bot).

 ## Setting up
 Set your bot token and chat id as env variables.
 Add the bot to your group as an admin, so it can read the messages.